Personal Health Audit #

 All you can eat?
 I don’t need to count calories or refrain from eating to surfeit?

 I earned a Ph.D., but I am not a medical doctor or dietician.
 I have studied nutrition as a hobby for many years and am trained to evaluate statistical evidence.
 My views are aligned with scientific professional organizations such as International Journal of Disease Reversal and Prevention and American College of Lifestyle Medicine; and a variety of well known researchers in the field of nutrition such as Caldwell B. Esselstyn, Neal Barnard, Dean Ornish, T. Colin Campbell, and John McDougall.
 There is actually little scientific disagreement that a plant-based diet is the only diet proven to reverse cardiovascular disease.
 Based on this single fact alone, a plant-based diet should be our default diet until more evidence is available.

 In interests of full disclosure, I have a special relationship with Michael Greger, an eminent nutrition researcher.
-My grandfather, Nathan Pritikin, helped treat Michael Greger’s grandmother for cardiovascular disease and so inspired Dr. Greger to become a medical doctor.
-Dr. Greger is also deeply committed to the dissemination of research.
-For example, his recent book How Not to Diet cites 4990 scientific articles.
-I follow Dr. Greger closely and feel confident to rely on his many research summaries.
+My grandfather, Nathan Pritikin, helped treat Michael Greger’s grandmother for cardiovascular disease and, thereby, inspired Dr. Greger to become a medical doctor.
+Dr. Greger is deeply committed to the dissemination of research.
+For example, his recent book How Not to Diet cites 4990 scientific articles. 🤯 I follow Dr. Greger closely and feel confident to rely on his many research summaries.

 Easy Quantification of Physical Health #